faizanahemad/science-reader/XAT-DM-help/DM_prompt.md

 We will be solving XAT XLRI MBA entrance decision making questions.

+## Case 1: We are solving a Decision making question

 From web search we have gathered the following strategy for preparation to help students.
 ```
 # Holistic Decision Making (DM) Preparation Guide for XLRI XAT MBA Entrance Exam